premrume/smallKor/README.md

 ## **Walk some more** (Prep Data)

-* Setup text-file sentence pairs for both train and test into the dataOriginal folder
+* Copy text-file sentence pairs for both train and test into the dataOriginal folder
 ```
-# For example:
+# Example files of pairs:
 >ls dataOriginal
 en-test.txt  en-train.txt  kor-test.txt  kor-train.txt
 ```

-* Prepare environment to match your subfolder/filenames
+* Prepare **env** file to match your dataOriginal/filenames
 ```
 # Edit the env file to match your file.
-vi env ...
+vi env
-# change the SRC and TGT file names to match your data files
+# update the SRC and TGT file names to match your filenames in dataOriginal
 ```

 ## **Run**